0x2alx/py_scripts/README.md

 <!-- ABOUT THE PROJECT -->
 ## About The Project

 Simple tweepy bot that will periodically call the Opensea API to check if there are new sales for a specific collection and tweets about it.
+This bot is based on the code here: https://github.com/ncvanegmond/tweet_opensea_sale_bot

 Requires OpenSea API KEY.